lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     return JacksonSupport.createDefaultMapper(rpc.proxy)
 }
 ```
 This will create a `RpcObjectMapper` which implements `PartyObjectMapper` and makes use of RPC to retrieve node information to make it possible to deserialise the various party classes.
-Inside the `createDefaultMapper,` the `cordaModule` from before is added and thanks to Spring, this will now be the default object mapper for most (note the most for later) instances where serialisation or deserialisation is needed.
+Inside the `createDefaultMapper,` the `CordaModule` from before is added and thanks to Spring, this will now be the default object mapper for most (note the most for later) instances where serialisation or deserialisation is needed.

 ### Some more serialisation and deserialisation configuration